holgerbrandl/kalasim/docs/userguide/docs/basics.md

 // sample the fruits
 val aFruit : Fruit = fruit()

-// create a uniform distribution over the fruits val biasedFruit = enumerated(Apple to 0.7, Banana to 0.1, Peach to 0.2 )
+// create a non-uniform distribution over the fruits val biasedFruit = enumerated(Apple to 0.7, Banana to 0.1, Peach to 0.2 )
-// sample the biased fruits
+// sample the distribution
 biasedFruit()
 ```